Do you wake feeling rested? Or is sleep an issue for you? Insomnia is often defined as 'taking more than 30 minutes to go to sleep'. Sound familiar?

 - Managing worry or anxiety: If you are someone who finds it hard to get to sleep because of the “to-do list” circulating in your mind when your head hits the pillow you may find it helpful to journal before bed time.
 Writing down thoughts, worries and tasks can help reassure you that these won’t be forgotten and can be addressed tomorrow.

 What are your top tips for healthy sleep habits?
 Surprisingly this is something that comes up in our work with clients a lot, sleep changes your eating habits and mood so of course it is going to affect your self care each day.
-So be kind to yourself this winter month and give yourself permission to rest more and get into bed early.
+So be kind to yourself.
+Give yourself permission to rest more and get into bed early especially in the winter months.